nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 16 - The Romance.md

 - **Key Event:** Angelica expresses guilt for bringing her war to Torin, while Torin thanks her for giving him "the stars."
   - _Key Dialog:_ **Torin:** "Before you, the sky was just a ceiling.
 Now, it's a door."
-  - _Key Dialog:_ **Angelica Vance:** "I traveled five thousand years to find you. ...
+  - _Key Dialog:_ **Angelica Ward:** "I traveled five thousand years to find you. ...
 You are my destination, Torin."

 ---